rse-aunz/rse-au/README.md

 # rse-au

 Organisation for Research Software Engineers in Australia.
 We are in the initial stages of building an Australian RSE community.

+Our interim steering committee can be found in [Committee.md](./Committee.md)

 # Who are Research Software Engineers?